In this section

-Yes, the CDC now recommends everyone wear a cloth face covering when social distancing is hard to maintain.
-Children’s encourages all patient families and visitors to bring masks whenever visiting one of our locations.
-The masks should be worn the entire time you are in the hospital — put it on before entering the building and take it off after leaving.
+Yes, all patients, families and staff must wear a mask while inside any Children's Wisconsin location.
+The masks should be worn the entire time you are in a facility — put it on before entering the building and take it off after leaving.
 If you do not have a mask, we will provide you with one.
-Our supply of masks is limited — Children’s may not be able to replace lost or misplaced masks, so please keep track of the one provided to you.

 What is COVID-19?

 Coronavirus is not new — there are many types of coronaviruses that commonly cause mild illnesses in humans.
 However, coronavirus disease 2019 (COVID-19) is a new version that we haven’t seen before, and it’s highly contagious and spreading rapidly throughout the world.
 Variants of the original version of COVID-19 also are spreading throughout our community as well.